chaos-dotcom/colourstream/SECURITY.md

 ## Contact

-For any questions about our security policy or practices, please contact us at security@johnrogerscolour.co.uk.
+For any questions about our security policy or practices, please contact us at security@johnrogerscolour.co.uk

 ---